 Susan Dieli is the Spring Hill Spanish Teacher for grades 3 through 8.
 Susan is a graduate of Webster College, St Louis.
 MO, where she designed her own B.A.- Minstrelsy: the Art of the Medieval Minstrel in the 20th Century.
 After many years spent as a jack-of-all-trades in the fine and performing arts, Susan earned her teaching certification in Spanish at Goshen College and has been teaching for 14 years in both public and private schools.
 Most recently, Susan spent six years at Oak Farm Montessori School in Fort Wayne, Indiana where she developed the program and taught Spanish, grades 4 - High School.

-Bilingual Associate Teacher, Snowy Egrets Primary Class
+Lead Teacher, Snowy Egrets Primary Class

 Denise Gage-Collins is the Lead Teacher of Spring Hill’s Snowy Egrets Primary classroom.
 Her love for learning and her students shines as she brings her experience in both Waldorf and Montessori into the classroom.
 She holds an Early Childhood Education AMS Teaching Certificate and has spent 25 years teaching in a Montessori classroom environment.
 She is also Waldorf (LIfeways) Certified.
 Denise is also a dance teacher and holds a Royal Academy of Dance Teaching Certificate.
 When she is not in the classroom Denise enjoys yoga, dancing, music, hiking, backpacking, camping, gardening, paddle boarding, being in nature, and spending time with friends and family.